GiulianoAgostini04/NIA-Project/NIA Software Environment/NIA for Real-Time Control/README.md

 # NIA for Real-Time Control

-Python application for real-time EEG-based cursor control, developed as part of the NIA (Non-Invasive and Adaptable BCI System) project.
+Python application for real-time EEG-based cursor control, developed as part of the NIA project.
 This module performs live acquisition, feature extraction, and motor imagery classification, translating the results into cursor movements on screen.

 ## Overview

 The application uses EEG signals from the primary motor cortex to control a computer cursor via a four-class motor imagery paradigm (up / down / left / right), based on ERD/ERS analysis in the mu band (8–13 Hz).

-## Hardware requirements

-- **Board:** OpenBCI Ganglion (4 channels, 200 Hz), connected via Bluetooth native (`GANGLION_NATIVE_BOARD`), no BLED112 dongle required.
-- **Electrode placement:** active electrodes at Cz, C1, C3, FC3 (primary motor cortex); REF and GND on the earlobes (bilateral), channel switches SW1–SW4 set to DOWN.

 ## Repository contents